dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

 # How it works?

-There are five things important for the batch norm (BN):
+There are few things important for the batch norm (BN):

 * Apply BN to a single layer for every mini batch
 * Normalize the output from the layer activations